wizzdev-pl/iot-starter/ThingsBoard/README.md

 * Tenant Administrator: tenant@thingsboard.org / tenant
 * Customer User: customer@thingsboard.org / customer

-You can always change passwords for each account in account profile page.
+You can always change password for each account in the account profile page.

-Now the only thing you need to do is obtain two keys needed for device registering.
-To do this, click on the **Device profiles** tab on the left and hit the profile name you want to use (you can use default one or create a new profile).
-Toggle on edit mode, then go to **Device provisioning** tab and change the **Provision strategy** to 'Allow to create new devices'.
-Apply changes and now two new fields have appeared - **Provision device key** and **Provision device secret**.
+Now the only thing you need to do is to obtain two keys needed for device registering.
+To do this, click on the **Device profiles** tab on the left and hit the profile name you want to use (you can use the default or create a new one).
+Toggle on edit mode, then go to the **Device provisioning** tab and change the **Provision strategy** to 'Allow to create new devices'.
+After applying changes, two new fields should appear - **Provision device key** and **Provision device secret**.
 Please copy them and save for later.

 ### 3. Open ports